 - PSYCHIATRIC and MEDICAL ASSISTANCE.
 Consulting physicians, psychologists and psychiatrists are available to assist clients with co-occurring mental health issues, in addressing any complicating medical illnesses, and in providing the medical support needed to allow men to meet multiple treatment needs simultaneously.

 - FULL FAMILY PROGRAMMING includes four days of education, group therapy, and individual family sessions, under the direction of Master’s or Doctoral Level Therapists.
 Working in a small group structures and under the guidance of our family therapists, family members learn about the illness of addiction, their role within the family system, and receive a unique opportunity to impact their loved one’s treatment while focusing on their own recovery needs going forward.

-- PSYCHODRAMA sessions help our young men experience, in a controlled setting, some of the challenging situations they will face in recovery.
-Young men today are geared toward experiential learning models so we make every effort to provide them the information and skills they’ll need through the most attractive learning techniques available.
+- PSYCHODRAMA sessions help our men experience, in a controlled setting, some of the challenging situations they will face in recovery.
+Men today are geared toward experiential learning models so we make every effort to provide them the information and skills they’ll need through the most attractive learning techniques available.